Explained: What is an Uninterruptible Power Supply?

 • Average Lifespan: Most UPS batteries last between 3 and 5 years.
 However, this can vary based on usage and maintenance.

-• Factors Affecting Lifespan: Temperature, frequency of power outages, and battery quality can all impact how long a UPS battery lasts.
+• Factors Affecting Lifespan: Temperature, frequency of power outages, and battery quality can impact lifespan.

 • Signs of Aging: Reduced runtime, frequent alarms, and inability to hold a charge are indicators that a battery is nearing the end of its life.

-• Battery Types: Different types of batteries, such as sealed lead-acid or LiFePO4, have different lifespans and maintenance requirements.
+• Battery Types: Different types, such as VRLA, Flooded Cell, Lithium-ion, and NiCd, have different lifespans and maintenance requirements.

-• Replacement: Always replace batteries with the same type and specifications to ensure optimal performance.
+• Replacement: Always replace batteries with the same type and specifications.

-• Disposal: Used batteries should be recycled properly to minimise environmental impact.
+• Disposal: Properly recycle used batteries to minimise environmental impact.

 • Warranty: Some manufacturers offer warranties that cover battery replacement for a certain period.